 Their thick double coat requires at least a weekly grooming to prevent the risk of hairballs and keep shedding under control.
 Otherwise the Chinese Li Hua is a robust healthy cat with no known health issues.

-If you have a Chinese Li Hua cat in your life, please share your experiences below.
+Have you ever met a Chinese Li Hua cat?
+Please share your experiences in the comments below.